 One easy way to veer off-topic and begin to ramble is when people ask questions in the middle of your presentation.
 Ask participants to hold their questions until the end so that you will be able to stick to your presentation flow.

-You may feel inclined to ramble on and on when there’s no time limit in place, or when you don’t have enough information to reach a time limit.
+There is an inclination to ramble on when there’s no time limit in place, or when you run out of information to reach a time limit.
 When you’re in the organization and preparation phase of your presentation, play around with the timing of the presentation.
 Having a time limit enables you to gauge the amount of information to include.

-When you are rehearsing for the presentation and you find yourself starting to ramble, stop and take control.
-Put these practices into place and stay on topic.
+Put these suggestions into place and help yourself to stay on topic and make your points.
 Set a time limit, stay organized, and slow down.
 And don’t forget to hold questions until the end, it will help you and, ultimately, your audience.

 Subscribe to the IC weekly newsletter for tips and advice on your communication skills!